 Also, stimulants and stress can raise blood glucose levels via adrenaline, a hormone which prepares the body for the fight or flight response. is The liver and muscles release excess glucose in response to a perceived emergency.
 As the ‘stressors’ are false alarms, the body does not utilise the extra blood glucose by activity.
 As a result, levels remain high, causing the cycle of hypoglycaemia to start all over again.

 Research has shown that over the years of eating a low diet, two things may happen or a combination of both:

 Most frequently, there is a combination of both, resulting in always elevated blood glucose levels Type II Diabetes!

 A person’s history is the basis for a diagnosis of hypoglycemia usually.
 Symptoms typically include fluctuating energy (with fatigue usually being worse in the afternoon).
 Sufferers often feel tired when they wake up as their blood sugar level tends to drop considerably overnight.
 Another common symptom is a craving for sweet or starchy foods, which reflects the bodys natural desire for foods that will restore blood sugar levels quickly.
 The brain is a very glucose-dependent organ.
 Therefore, hypoglycaemia will often precipitate mental symptoms such as irritability and low concentration.

-The Diabetes Test is a quick and easy home-to-lab finger-prick blood test which measure levels of glycosylated haemoglobin A1c (HbA1c) in your blood.
+The Diabetes Test is a quick and easy home-to-lab finger-prick blood test that measures glycosylated haemoglobin A1c (HbA1c) levels in your blood.
 HbA1c measures your average blood glucose (sugar) levels over the past three months.
 As a result, this test is a helpful indicator and allows for early detection of risk for diabetes.

 Frequent signs and symptoms:

 Consume a diet high in fibre and complex carbohydrates.
 Water-soluble fibre slows digestion, increases cell sensitivity to insulin, and improves the uptake of glucose by the liver and other tissues, preventing a sustained elevation in blood sugar.
 High fibre foods include most vegetables (eaten raw or lightly steamed), beans, potatoes, soy products, fruits , especially apples, apricots, bananas, avocados, cantaloupe melon, grapefruits and lemons.